morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v1.2 - Delete Play

+Select a play and press delete

+Removes the play and all it's psals, plpd, plrd and any other data not used in any other plays

+NO UNDO!

 ## v1.1 - Copy/Paste Sub Formations and Formations

 Copy Formation/Sub Formation: Select Formation/Sub Formation, CTRL+C or Options>Copy